[HOWTO] Get The Lowest Airfares Online

-Finding the lowest airfare for your business or pleasure trip takes a bit of cunning.
+Finding the lowest airfare for your business or vacation trip takes a bit of cunning.
 It also helps to use specialized online search tools.
 But sometimes getting the lowest airfare has more to do with timing than tools.
-Here's what you need to know before booking your next flight, in order to get the lowest fares possible...
+Here's what you need to know before booking your next flight, in order to get the lowest fares possible.
+I also have some nifty online tools for flyers.
+Read on...

 Want to Book a Cheap Flight?
 Here's How..